svnsvnsvn/ai-integration-architecture/README.md

 │ + Rate Limiting │     │ + Error Recovery    │     │ + Semantic AI   │
 └─────────────────┘     └─────────────────────┘     └─────────────────┘
 ```

-Each project builds on concepts from the previous one, but they can also be explored independently.

 ## Getting Started